nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf70.rst

 Applications can be developed on the nRF7002 DK (PCA10143), which includes the nRF7002 companion IC, or on boards compatible with the nRF7002 EK (PCA63556) or the nRF7002 EB (PCA63561).

+For remote monitoring of fleets running an nRF70 Series SiP, explore :ref:`Memfault <ug_memfault>`.

 .. toctree::
    :maxdepth: 2
    :caption: Subpages: